Encorpluptit/FlutterII/README.md

 </div>

-- you'll find a number of useful information about each movie, like the synopsis or some screenshots
+- you'll find a number of useful information about each movie, like the synopsis, the genres associated with this movie or some screenshots

 <div style="text-align: center;">